MicrosoftDocs/bing-docs/bing-docs/bing-image-search/quickstarts/rest/ruby.md

 ---
 title: "Quickstart: Search for images using the Bing Image Search REST API and Ruby"
 titleSuffix: Bing Search Services
-description: Use this quickstart to send image search requests to the Bing Image Search REST API using Ruby, and receive JSON responses.
+description: Use this quickstart to send image search requests to Bing Image Search REST API using Ruby.
 services: bing-search-services
 author: swhite-msft
 manager: ehansen